Mike D: Career

-In 1979, Diamond co-founded the band The Young Aborigines.
-In 1981, Adam Yauch, (known professionally as MCA), a friend and follower of the band, became their bass player, and on the suggestion of their then-guitar player, John Berry, the band changed their name to the Beastie Boys.
-By 1983, Adam Horovitz (Ad-Rock) joined, and their sound began to shift away from punk to hip hop.
+In 1979, Diamond co-founded the band the Young Aborigines.
+In 1981, Adam Yauch (known professionally as MCA), a friend and follower of the band, became their bass player, and on the suggestion of their then-guitar player, John Berry, the band changed their name to the Beastie Boys.
+By 1983, after John Berry exited, Adam Horovitz replaced him as the band's guitarist, performing under the name Ad-Rock.
+Their sound began to shift away from punk to hip-hop.
+Drummer Kate Schellenbach subsequently exited the group.

 In 1986, the group's debut album Licensed to Ill was released on Def Jam Records and became a huge success.
 Though it spawned several singles, only one would reach the top twenty of the US Hot 100, the number 7 "(You Gotta) Fight for Your Right (To Party!)".
 Sales of Licensed to Ill were extremely strong, going multi-platinum during the time of its run.
 Several years later, it would be certified diamond status.
-The group would release several albums, some attaining platinum or multi-platinum status.
+The group would go on to release 7 more full-length and acclaimed studio albums, ultimately disbanding in 2012 after Yauch succumbed to cancer.

-In 1992, Diamond had founded the Beastie Boys' now-defunct record label Grand Royal Records.
-He is also interested in interior design, and designed Brooklyn-themed toile wallpaper; it was used in the renovation of the Marquee nightclub in the Chelsea neighborhood in New York City, which reopened in January 2013.
+In 1992, Diamond had founded the Beastie Boys' now-defunct record label Grand Royal Records, under which he signed his former bandmate Schellenbach's band Luscious Jackson.
+He is interested in interior design, and designed Brooklyn-themed toile wallpaper; it was used in the renovation of Marquee New York in the city's Chelsea neighborhood, which reopened in January 2013.

-A year after the death of Yauch in 2012, Diamond told Rolling Stone he was "excited about making new stuff again" and released "Humberto Vs the New Reactionaries (Christine and the Queens Remix)" in July 2013.
+A year after the death of Yauch and the dissolution of the Beastie Boys, Diamond told Rolling Stone he was "excited about making new stuff again" and released "Humberto Vs the New Reactionaries (Christine and the Queens Remix)" in July 2013.
 A remix of Yoko Ono Plastic Ono Band's "Bad Dancer" by Diamond and Adam Horovitz was streamed online in August 2013.
 The pair is credited with "additional beats, programming and other curve balls".
 In October 2014, Diamond stated that he had been working in the studio with American rock band Portugal.
 The Man as a producer.
 He has also produced English punk duo Soft Play's (formerly Slaves) second studio album, Take Control, which was released on September 30, 2016.

-He hosts the Apple Music podcast The Echo Chamber.
+He released his debut solo single, "Switch Up", in May 2026.
+He hosts the Apple Music radio show The Echo Chamber.
+He released a second solo single "What We Got" later in May 2026.
+In June 2026, he released a third single, "True Colors" and announced his first solo album, Thank You.
+He is scheduled to embark on the Mike D 5D Tour in support of the album, beginning on August 30, 2026 in Boston and concluding on November 5, 2026 in Brussels.
+It is the first solo album released by any former Beastie Boys member since the band stopped performing after Yauch's death.